When & how much Natpro to use

-The pursuit of an organic natural progesterone cream that is free of both “parabens” and “PEG” has long remained my dream and its now been realized.
-It’s taken a long time coming and I’ll make no secret of the fact that the path has lead down many blind allies and hit many obstacles.
-The real difficulty has been in getting a “paraben free” preservative system that doesn’t simply substitute another “unnatural” ingredient.
+The pursuit of an organic natural progesterone cream that is free of both “parabens” and “PEG” has long remained my dream and it’s now been realized.
+It’s taken a long time coming and I’ll make no secret of the fact that the path has led down many blind allies and hit many obstacles.
+The real difficulty has been in getting a “paraben-free” preservative system that doesn’t simply substitute another “unnatural” ingredient.

 What’s wrong with parabens?